 There is a world of difference between self-respect and self-esteem.
 One is a healthy, God-given, sanctified consciousness of common sense, and the other is a sinful sense of self-importance and pride.
 One is that blessed fruit of "grace" that teaches one "not to think of himself more highly than he ought to think; but to think soberly, according as God hath dealt to every man the measure of faith" (Rom.
 12:3, KJV).
-Another version: "Be modest in your thinking, and judge yourself according to the amount of faith that God has given you" (TEV).
-Another: "it's important that you not misinterpret yourselves" (Peterson).
+Another version: "Be modest in your thinking, and judge yourself according to the amount of faith that God possess true love for God or man. . . .
+In his love of self . . . he was out of harmony with the principles of heaven."
+Ellen G. White, Christ's Object Lessons, p.
+392.

 This text indicates that the greater a person's faith is, the less will he think of himself.
 As the apostle expresses it, he will "think soberly."
 Faith is a heart appreciation for what it cost the Son of God to die in our place.
 Faith is the response of a heart that has been reconciled to God by His love.
-Such a heart has been changed from self-centeredness to being motivated by God's love.
+"Many see much to admire in the life of Christ.
+But true love for Him can never dwell in the heart of the selfrighteous.
+Not to see our own deformity is not to see the beauty of Christ's character.
+When we are fully awake to our own sinfulness, we shall appreciate Christ.
+The more humble are our views of ourselves, the more clearly we shall see the spotless character of Jesus. . . .
+Not to see the marked contrast between Christ and ourselves is not to know ourselves.
+He who does not abhor himself cannot understand the meaning of redemption. . . .
+There are many who do not see themselves in the light of the law of God.
+They do not loathe selfishness; therefore they are selfish."5 Such a heart has been changed from selfcenteredness to being motivated by God's love.

-Pride is intoxication.
+Pride is intoxicating.
 Just as alcohol stimulates a man without building him up, and finally deprives him of reason, so a man, to use a common expression, "loses his head" when he gets to hunting for the good traits in his character.
-And withal pride, like alcohol, furnishes no nourishment with which to build the man up.
+Pride, like alcohol, furnishes no nourishment with which to build the man up.
 If a man is to grow strong, he must receive nourishment from a source outside of himself; but the vain person lives upon himself, and so becomes poorer by what he feeds upon.
-And as alcohol causes a man to stumble in his walk, and finally brings him to ruin, so "pride goeth before destruction, and a haughty spirit before a fall."
-Prov.
-16:18.
-For years Sally had been involved in psychotherapy.
-For six months she had been an outpatient at a local mental hospital.
-From her perspective, her father had never affirmed her.
-While her brothers were continually built up and commended, she was always told, "You never do anything right.
-You will never amount to anything."
-After pouring out the sad story of her difficult childhood, she began to cry.
+And as alcohol causes a man to stumble in his walk, and finally brings him to ruin, so "pride goeth before destruction, and a haughty spirit before a fall" (Prov.
+16:18).